 With the way it’s presented, I can say as early as now that it’s definitely in the running as one of my favorites for my year-end rankings.
 It’s definitely my cup of tea.
 Go Ha-neul’s fight for equal employment opportunities, not being treated as second class citizens in your own country, and the never-ending search for someone’s self-worth.
 Go Ha-neul’s journey from seeing everything as a weed, to realizing that they are just flowers yet to bloom, is the kind of energy I want to imbibe in my personal life.
 Go Ha-neul’s optimism and determination, despite all the apprehension and uncertainty, is this drama’s best weapon.

 Just like every single apprentice, one must have a skilled mentor.
-Go Ha-neul is lucky to Park Sung-soon as her immediate head.
+Go Ha-neul is lucky to have Park Sung-soon as her immediate head.
 The learnings she had were of immeasurable value.
 Even I as an audience learned a lot from her – from showing the right kind of toughness and discipline to being a good role model to her subordinates.
 Her best lesson?
 A teacher should never be the first one to give up on her students.